About my work

 In her video work PLAY! she researched how and what children play.
 The work is a poetic ode to the free play, the games children invent when they are on their own, when they feel free and create their own world.
 A world that often reflects their daily reality.
 It was filmed in three different zones: conflict, rural and urban (Palestine, Iceland and Brussels).

 PLAY! is a very unusual video work.
 It is not a documentary, it is a play itself.
 She stepped with her camera into the imagination of the kids, and became a part of their performances.
 The images are not objective, observational registrations of the games they’re playing but a relational, subjective registration of the free play.
 This subjective registration opens an artistic visual language which captivate the theatrical, emotional and raw games of children.
 The visual language refers to Aldo Van Eyck’s Amsterdam Playground, Johan Huizinga’s Homo Ludens, Helen Levitt’s photography and very subtle to the book Lord of the Flies.

-Currently she’s working on a documentary about Yezidi children in Iraq who were in IS captivity.
-She researched how sandplay therapy
+Currently she’s working on the documentary 'Little Survivors' about Yezidi children who survived IS captivity.